skylerkatz/hover/docs/concept.md

 - One function to execute CLI commands and run the Laravel scheduler
 - Multiple functions to process jobs from different SQS queues

-Inside the stage manifest file, you can configure the memory, timeout and concurrency of each of the functions.
-You can also configure the different aspects of each of the queue functions:
+You can configure the memory, timeout, and concurrency of each function within the stage manifest file.
+You can also customise the various aspects of each queue function:

 ```yaml
 http: